Prepare For Your NVIDIA DLI Training

 - If you experience webcam or audio problems, visit: https://support.newrow.com/en/article/is-your-webcam-or-microphone-blocked-by-browser.

 - 15 minutes prior to your event time, click on the classroom URL that will be sent to your email and enter your name and password.
-From there, you’ll need to enter the same credentials (email address and password) that you used when creating your account.
-You’ll then be able to enter the virtual classroom.
+From there you will be prompted to enter your name and email address.
+Then you will be asked to provide the classroom password before being allowed to enter the classroom.
+Note: If you encounter a “Classroom Unavailable” message, you’ve likely joined too soon.
+Please wait for the instructor.

 Now you’re ready to get started with DLI training.
 Enjoy!